DOAJ/doaj-kit/content-writing/accessibility.md

 - Include page numbers in your Google Doc by going to the top menu, clicking Insert, and choosing Page Number

 ## Recommended Tools
 - Microsoft Word has an accessibility checker built-in.
 Adobe Reader has the same.
-Both good for when you're converting Google Docs to accessible PDFs.
+Both are good for when you're converting Google Docs to accessible PDFs.
 - WCAG Color Contrast Checker

-These notes are taken from a presentation made by Library Publishing Coalition.
+These notes are taken from a presentation made by the Library Publishing Coalition.
 The original slides are here: https://docs.google.com/presentation/d/1B2oIn9fksjEATMniwsXfC9ejbAE8E5hh1_6FqVu7WSQ/edit?usp=sharing